panagiotiskon/k-assignment/README.md

   - **Email:** `client@example.com`
   - **Password:** `password`

-User role verification is managed through JWT (JSON Web Tokens).
+User role verification is managed through JWT.
 Specifically, upon each successful user authentication, the application sends a cookie containing a JWT with the user's information.

 Role management is handled through Spring Security, with specific configurations to restrict actions based on user roles (Admin and Client).
 The setup includes both method-level and URL-based security.